enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_2_bak/text.md

 # A. Preliminary steps

-1. Download the data for this tutorial (⚠️~1.6Gb): [https://www.swisstransfer.com/d/d9b7b3c8-8c4a-4b7d-b988-acd20da73d69](https://www.swisstransfer.com/d/d9b7b3c8-8c4a-4b7d-b988-acd20da73d69)
-2. Extract the zip archive to your working directory.
+1. Copy the folder `Tutorial_2` to your working directory.
-3. Open the preconfigured QGIS project  `Tutorial_2/project.QGZ`
+2. Open the preconfigured QGIS project `Tutorial_2/project.QGZ`
-4. Select a *MeilenBlatt* to georeference in the list available in the layer `georeferencing_index`. **Each participant should chose a different sheet**.
+3. Select a *MeilenBlatt* to georeference in the list available in the layer `georeferencing_index`. **Each participant should chose a different sheet**.
-5. In QGIS, enable automatic snapping from `Project->Snapping options...`.
+4. In QGIS, enable automatic snapping from `Project->Snapping options...`.
 Toggle ![[Pasted image 20230705183316.png]] and keep the default options:
 ![test](attachments/Pasted image 20230705183425.png)
 This will make the cursor automatically *snap* to the closest vertex in the vector layers during coordinate capture.